fluxninja/aperture/docs/content/concepts/policy/circuit.md

 spec][policy-reference] configures how often the circuit evaluates (ticks).

 On every tick, each component in the circuit gets executed exactly once. components get executed as they become ready.
-A component is ready if all of its input signals are available.
+A component is ready if all its input signals are available.

 During execution, the input signals are processed and output signals are emitted by the component.
 Any [looping signals][looping-signals] are saved and consumed by circuit in the next tick.

-_Circuit_ runtime provides very predictable execution semantics.
+_Circuit_ runtime provides highly predictable execution semantics.
 Any timed operations like [_PromQL_][promql-reference] queries are synchronized to execute on multiples of ticks.
 All _PromQL_ queries in a circuit are centrally synchronized to ensure that all the queries that fire in the same tick return